sandwichsudo/react-todo/README.md

 -Get routing in and make sign in page and list page.- -Change to redirect rather than popup.-
 -Add SASS and make basic layout.-
+Make admin user type
-Make non user data - a product list that is not editable by users.
+Make non user data - a product list that is only editable by admin users.
 Make a total which is user data, but not editable.
 This can be the total number of items a user has in their list.
 Make admin user type able to see peoples totals.
 Change the users list to be built up by choosing products.